Notre-Dame Cathedral Basilica of Saigon: 21st century

 During October 2005, the statue was reported to have shed tears, attracting thousands of people and forcing authorities to stop traffic around the cathedral.
 However, the top clergy of the Catholic Church in Vietnam could not confirm that the Virgin Mary statue in front of a cathedral had shed tears, but that failed to disperse the crowd flocking to the statue days after the incident.
 The reported "tear" flowed down the right cheek of the face of the statue.

+In 2025, the basilica is in renovation.

 Special characteristics

 All the original building materials were imported from France.
 Tiles have been carved with the words Guichard Carvin, Marseille St André France, stating the district in Marseille where the tiles were produced.
 Some tiles are carved with the words Wang-Tai Saigon.
 Many tiles have since been made in Saigon to replace the tiles that were damaged by the war.
 There are 56 glass squares supplied by the Lorin firm of Chartres, the French town famous for the 13th century stained-glass windows of its cathedral.
 The cathedral foundation was designed to bear ten times the weight of the cathedral.